ToolsGambling

 "Hot" and "Cold" Machines

 Slot machines don't have memory.
 Each spin is an independent event generated by a random number generator.
 A machine that just paid a jackpot has the exact same probability of hitting another jackpot on the very next spin.
-The concept of "hot" or "cold" streaks is pattern recognition applied to random data — a cognitive bias called the gambler's fallacy.

 "The Casino Changes the RTP"